 Homework.
 Homework will be assigned after nearly every class.
 This work will be collected at the start of our next class period.
 If you miss class, you can submit your work to Inquire before the start of class.
-No late papers will be accepted without arrangements approved prior to absence OR without written documentation from a college official.
+Late work will be accepted, but loses .5 percentage points for every hour (or partial hour) past the deadline.
+Late work must be submitted to Inquire.